AlexJenter/cv/src/markdown/work.md

 <span>

-**Web developer** - Focused on Frontend with the occasional opportunity to play around react or canvas on the job
+**Web developer** - Focused on frontend with the occasional opportunity to work with react or canvas on the job.

 - UX
 - Information Architecture